 The Villers Abbey flourished as a cultural and agricultural center until the end of the Middle Ages.
 After that, religious and political troubles caused unrest until the 18th century when the Abbaye Viller-la-Ville experienced a second Golden Age under the rule of Joseph II and later also under Leopold II.
-However, the French Revolution was near and just as Park Abbey and the St. Bernard Abbey of Hemiksem, the Abbey of Villers-la-Ville was dissolved and sold off to a merchant in building material.
+However, the French Revolution was near and the Abbey of Villers-la-Ville was dissolved and sold off to a merchant in building material.

 This merchant broke down large parts of the Abbey to sell the materials.
 In 1820, Charles-Lambert Houart bought the domain, but this didn't turn out to be an improvement as he allowed for a railroad running right through the domain to be built, earning a decent cent from that.